-- Benefiting low- and moderate-income persons; and - Meeting an urgent need.
+- Benefiting low- and moderate-income persons; and - Meeting a need having a particular urgency (referred to as Urgent Need).

-National Objective Category Subcategory Required Documentation I MI Donofit LMI Area Benefit 1) Boundaries of service area of activity/project 2) Census data including the persons and percentage LMI 3) Evidence area is primarily residential 4) Survey documentation (if applicable) LMI Benefit LMI Limited Clientele Documentation that the beneficiaries are or are presumed to be LMI by category (e.g. senior housing, homeless shelters, etc.).
-LMI Housing If applicable, income document for all household members 18 years of age and older.
+National Objective Category Subcategory Required Documentation LMI Benefit LMI Area Benefit Boundaries of service area of activity/project Census data including the persons and percentage LMI Evidence area is primarily residential Survey documentation (if applicable) LMI Benefit LMI Limited Clientele Documentation that the beneficiaries are or are presumed to be LMI by category (e.g. senior housing, homeless shelters, etc.).

-Urgent Need Resolution from Subrecipient's city council, county board, or similar governing body stating that no other funds are available for the proposed project.
+LMI Benefit LMI Housing If applicable, income documented for all household members 18 years of age and older.
+Urgent Need Urgent Need Resolution from Subrecipient's city council, county board, or similar governing body stating that no other funds are available for the proposed project.

-The DR-Infrastructure Program must demonstrate that funded activities meet one of the National Objectives.
-The types of records to be maintained for each CDBG-DR funded project depend on the National Objective category for which it qualifies.
+The DR-Infrastructure Program must demonstrate that funded activities meet one of the two National Objectives.
+The types of records to be maintained for each CDBG-DR funded project depends on the National Objective category for which it qualifies.
 For all DR-Infrastructure Program projects, the final determination of the National Objective is completed during the application process based on HUD guidance.
-The Eligible Applicants also need to provide preliminary National Objective documentation as part of the NOI process in order to support the Priority Level of the project.
+Eligible Applicants also need to provide preliminary National Objective documentation as part of the NOI process to support the Priority Level of the project.

-To demonstrate the National Objective for each activity, HCD ensures that Subrecipients use the best available data.
-Determining the service area of an activity involves consideration of the nature, location, and accessibility of each activity, and the information contained within project's description and scope of work (contained in the Project Worksheet for FEMA PA projects).
-Service areas are based on the beneficiaries of recovery activities and/or types of facilities (e.g. work on roads and bridges, repair/replacement of public utilities, etc.); geographic features (e.g. locations of highway, rivers, hillsides, etc.); and local population characteristics (e.g. population size and density).
-Wherever possible, HCD leverages pre-defined service areas mapped by a government agency or utility service providers.
+Determining the service area of an activity involves consideration of the nature, location, and accessibility of each activity, and the information contained within the project's description and scope of work (contained in the Project Worksheet for FEMA PA projects).
+Service areas are based on the beneficiaries of recovery activities and/or types of facilities (e.g., work on roads and bridges, repair/replacement of public utilities, etc.); geographic features (e.g., locations of highway, rivers, hillsides, etc.); and local population characteristics (e.g., population size and density).
+Wherever possible, HCD leverages predefined service areas mapped by a government agency or utility service providers.

 HCD anticipates that projects that qualify under the Low- and Moderate-Income (LMI) National Objective are primarily using the Low- and Moderate-Income Area Benefit (LMA) category.
-Once a project's service area is identified, HUD Low- and Moderate-Income Summary Data is used to determine if least 51 percent of the residents are low- and moderate-income persons.
+Once a project's service area is identified, HUD Low- and Moderate-Income Summary Data is used to determine if at least 51 percent of the residents are low- and moderate-income persons.